BestTimesToVisit.com Logo

 Public Buses (AMA)

-The Autoridad Metropolitana de Autobuses (AMA) offers a public bus system connecting various parts of San Juan and surrounding municipalities.
-It's the most budget-friendly way to travel within the metro area.
+The Autoridad Metropolitana de Autobuses (AMA) operates a public bus system primarily serving the San Juan metropolitan area.
+It's a budget-friendly way to navigate the city, connecting key areas like Old San Juan, Condado, and Isla Verde.

 Cost:$0.75 per ride.